mikependon/RepoDB.NET/_posts/2020-04-06-csharp-bulk-operations-for-net-core.md

 - No need to write complex implementation of the BulkOperations.
 Every call is a single-line of code.
 - Handled in OSS community, reviewed and used by the others.
 - Packed with high-quality.
 - Simple implementation.
-The codes are very easy to operate and maintain.
+The code snippets are very easy to operate and maintain.

 ----------